 Ken Phifer and Jean Dorfield founded the Ken & Jean Dance Studio in 1948, the year before they were married.
 They were partnered as a dance team in their early teens, which quickly became a partnership for life.
 Although their lives were inextricably intertwined, Ken and Jean each had their own rich lives that formed the foundation upon which the Ken & Jean Dance Studio flourished and grew.

 Jean was three when she first took her place in a dance class.
 Two years later, Ken walked into the same studio to begin dancing at the age of seven.
 Their teacher recognized a winning combination of talent and chemistry, and paired the two as a dance team.
 They were soon dancing together in performances across the tri-state area.

-Jean had a passion for dance that would not wane throughout her life.
+Jean had a passion for dance that burned brightly throughout her life.
 At 14, she began spending her summers in New York, studying ballet with the greatest teachers of the time: Anthony Tudor, George Chaffee, Anatole Visak, Jack Potteiger, Mme.
 Butsova and the Ballet Repertory.
 She also studied flamenco with the Cansinos, Polynesian dancing with Huapala, and various forms of Eastern and modern dance.
 She was brilliant at all.

 Ken’s passion was music.
 He had perfect pitch and could play just about every instrument he picked up, but he truly excelled at piano, clarinet and saxophone.
 At the age of 16, he was offered a summer job playing the saxophone with a jazz band that toured the southeastern United States.
 When he returned home, he enlisted in the Army Air Corps to serve in WWII.

 Ken became an Air Force navigator, and was also chosen to play in the band wherever he was stationed.
 When his tour of duty was over, he enrolled at the University of Pittsburgh where Jean was already majoring in English Literature and Education.

-They spent their summers in New York, and at Jacob’s Pillow in Massachusetts, where Jean continued her study of all dance and Ken refined his style of tap dance while studying with Jack Stanly and Henry LeTang.
+They spent their summers in New York, and at Jacob’s Pillow in Massachusetts, where Jean continued her study of all forms of dance and Ken refined his style of tap dance while studying with Jack Stanly and Henry LeTang.